 Generally speaking, the Church views all life as sacred, created in the image and likeness of God.
 The Church will always pray for the souls of those who have sinned.
 She counsels mercy, compassion, and repentance in the place of violence.

 Some jurisdictions of the Church have denounced capital punishment in formal statements.
 However, the Church in the United States has neither fully accepted or condemned capital punishment.
-In countries where capital punishment is not exercised to serve justice, the Church condemn its use as arbitrary and purposeless.
+In countries where capital punishment is not exercised to serve justice, the Church condemns its use as arbitrary and purposeless.

 From ancient times, the Church has practiced burial of the dead, following the Hebrew practice.
 The example of Jesus’ burial is crucial here; He was buried, and so are we when we pass away.

 The Orthodox Church is staunchly against the practice of cremation because it: